 How Accurate Is Testing for Gaucher Disease?

 A beta-glucosidase leukocyte (BGL) test will almost certainly show whether or not a person has Gaucher disease since all patients with the disease have low enzyme activity.
-Carriers may occasionally have borderline low enzyme levels, requiring genetic testing to clarify whether the person actually has Gaucher disease.
+Carriers may occasionally have borderline low enzyme levels, requiring further genetic analysis to clarify whether the person actually has Gaucher disease.

 For carrier testing, a targeted mutation test will identify roughly 89 percent of carriers.
 Gene sequencing can identify over 99 percent of Gaucher disease carriers.